5 min read

 Meet TimeXtender, the Holistic Solution for Data Integration

-TimeXtender provides all the features you need to build a future-proof data infrastructure capable of ingesting, transforming, modeling, and delivering clean, reliable data in the fastest, most efficient way possible - all within a single, low-code user interface.
+TimeXtender Data Integration provides all the features you need to build a future-proof data infrastructure capable of ingesting, transforming, modeling, and delivering clean, reliable data in the fastest, most efficient way possible - all within a single, low-code user interface.

 You can't optimize for everything all at once.
 That's why we take a holistic approach to data integration that optimizes for agility, not fragmentation.
 By unifying each layer of the data stack and automating manual processes, TimeXtender empowers you to build data solutions 10x faster, while reducing your costs by 70%-80%.